Layout

 The left sidebar is anchored to the cell you have selected on the map.
 It surfaces information in priority order, with the highest-signal items pinned above the fold:- Location header — resolved place name and metro for the selected cell.

 - Score panel — composite score and the full per-signal breakdown for the cell.
 This is the canonical drill-in for what does this score mean?
+Each row in the breakdown’s contribution waterfall is click-through: rows for the eight canonical signal groups (

 - Nearby intelligence summary — at-a-glance badges that count the eateries, services, recreation, and retail amenities within the cell’s neighborhood.
 Renders without a click.